Parametric Adversarial Divergences are Good Losses for Generative Modeling: Good Divergences Should Reflect the Final Task

-Pure f-divergences cannot directly integrate any notion of final task,\footnote{One could also attempt to induce properties of interest by adding a regularization term to the f-divergence.
-However, if we assume that maximum likelihood is itself often not a meaningful task loss, then there is no guarantee that minimizing a tradeoff between maximum likelihood and a regularization term is more meaningful or easier.} at least not without tweaking the generator.
+Pure f-divergences cannot directly integrate \textit{any} notion of final task.
+By default, f-divergences might not have the expected properties, as we show experimentally in Section~\ref{sec:25controlled}.
+To some extent, there is a possibility of tweaking f-divergences by combining them with generators that have a \textit{special structure}; this is discussed in Section~\ref{sec:interactionskl}.
+One could also attempt to induce properties of interest by adding a \textit{regularization} term to the f-divergence.
+However, if we assume that maximum likelihood is itself often not a meaningful task loss, then there is no guarantee that minimizing a tradeoff between maximum likelihood and a regularization term is more meaningful or easier.

 The Wasserstein distance and MMD are respectively induced by a base metric $d(\x,\x')$ and a kernel $K(\x,\x')$.
-The metric and kernel give us the opportunity to specify a task by letting us express a (subjective) notion of similarity.
+The metric and kernel give us the opportunity to specify a task by letting us express a (subjective) notion of \textit{similarity}.
 However, the metric and kernel traditionally had to be defined by hand.
-For instance, \citet{genevay2017sinkhorn} learn to generate MNIST by minimizing a smooth Wasserstein based on the L2-distance, while \citet{dziugaite2015training, li2015generative} also learn to generate MNIST by minimizing the MMD induced by kernels obtained externally: either generic kernels based on the L2-distance or on autoencoder features.
+For instance, \citet{genevay2017sinkhorn} learn to generate MNIST by minimizing a smooth Wasserstein based on the $L_2$-distance, while \citet{dziugaite2015training, li2015generative} also learn to generate MNIST by minimizing the MMD induced by kernels obtained externally: either generic kernels based on the $L_2$-distance or on autoencoder features.
 However, the results seems to be limited to simple datasets.
 There is no \emph{obvious} or generally accepted way to learn the metric or kernel in an end-to-end fashion; this is an active research direction.
-In particuler MMD has recently been combined with aversarial kernel learning, with convincing results on LSUN, CelebA and ImageNet images: \citet{mroueh2017mcgan} learn a feature map and try to match its mean and covariance, \citet{li2017mmd} learn kernels end-to-end, while \citet{bellemare2017cramer} do end-to-end learning of energy distances, which are closely related to MMD.
+In particular, MMD has recently been combined with aversarial kernel learning, with convincing results on LSUN, CelebA and ImageNet images: \citet{mroueh2017mcgan} learn a feature map and try to match its mean and covariance, \citet{li2017mmd} learn kernels end-to-end, while \citet{bellemare2017cramer} do end-to-end learning of energy distances, which are closely related to MMD.
 See~\citet{binkowski2018demystifying} for a recent review of MMD-based GANs.